 Speaking of fresh cod fillets, they are quite delicate.
 Be careful when flipping.
 A large fish spatula works great here.
 Alternatively, you can use two spatulas to flip each fillet.

-A bunch of pantry seasoning were used in this recipe, but you can just use salt and pepper if you prefer.
+A bunch of pantry seasonings were used in this recipe, but you can just use salt and pepper if you prefer.

 Make It A Meal!